RASL — Retrieval of Arbitrary Structures & Links

 .
 In turn, the latter may simply 307 back tohttps://berjon.com/kitten.jpg

 .
-(Yes, this is HTTP with extra steps, but the extra steps get you self-certifying content.) - If there's a redirect and it's not a 307, the client should treat it as such anyway.
+(Yes, this is HTTP with extra steps, but the extra steps get you self-certifying content.) - If the response is a redirect but not a 307, the client should treat it as if it had been a 307 anyway.

 -